Fermented Foods

 Glass has a smooth and nonporous surface.
 This means that there is no place for bacteria to hide and grow.
 Glass also doesn’t stain or collect odours like plastic and other containers.
 It’s not recommended to use metal containers.
 According to the Queensland Health Department, metal can react with the acids produced during fermentation and recommends that only glass or food-grade plastic containers are used for this process.

 Making fermented foods may seem daunting initially, however, the process is quite simple as long as you follow the instructions and maintain good hygiene.
-For more information about fermenting many different foods, everything you need to know can be found here
+For more information about fermenting many different foods, and find here gut health and fermentation workshop for beginners.

 Happy fermenting!